Softlandia background

 • Implementation of AI features or your AI platform as part of your team

-• Dedicated applied AI engineers ensure that your AI project does not fall behind other developments
+• Dedicated applied AI engineers ensure that your AI project does not fall behind other development tasks

 • Development of an AI product as an outsourced product development unit